Microsoft gives business developers new tools to build Teams apps

 Speaking of the Teams Admin Center, IT admins will soon get new capabilities for managing Teams apps.
 A new Manage Apps view will show all apps in your tenants — including app certification, approval status, and licensing status.

-Also, a new third party subscription purchase experience will let you view and purchase subscriptions associated with third-party Teams apps.
+Also, a new third-party subscription purchase experience will let you view and purchase subscriptions associated with third-party Teams apps.
 Custom templates will let you create pre-defined channels, tabs, and apps for your users.
 Finally, new Microsoft Graph API permissions will let you grant consent on behalf of the entire tenant or install an app to a specific team.

 Deeper user engagement